colby-j-wise/ParticleThompsonSamplingMAB/README.md

 Final project for *Advanced Machine Learning for Personalization (COMS6998), Columbia Spring 2018*.
 We explore the Particle Thompson Sampling with Probabilistic Matrix-Factorization for ratings-based recommender systems.

+At the base of this repository we have `Online Recommendation via Particle Thompson Sampling.ipynb` which contains an implementation of the algorithm and some simple analysis.
+A description of the subfolders follows.

+1. analysis - this is our sandbox and we make no guarantees that these notebooks will run at first attempt
+1. report - source latex for our report
+1. results - binary data used in creating analysis for our report

 ### References:
 ##### [1] Efficient Thompson Sampling for Online Matrix-Factorization Recommendation (Kawale et. al., 2015)
 ##### [2] Online Interactive Collaborative Filtering Using Multi-Armed Bandit with Dependent Arms (Wang et. al., 2017)